 Conclusion: The shape of kosher salt gently salts foods and enhances their flavor, and has no iodine which can taste bitter.
 We only use kosher salt in our cooking because it’s far superior to table salt!

 What about kosher salt vs sea salt?

 OK, so we know about why kosher salt is better than table salt.
 But what about kosher salt vs sea salt?
-Basically, there is no different between kosher salt and sea salt.
+Since sea salt is harvested from the ocean, it has micro nutrients and other subtle flavors that aren’t present in kosher salt.
+Kosher salt is pure salt and has a clean flavor.
+For cooking purposes, there is no difference between kosher salt and flaky sea salt.
+We recommend cooking with kosher salt because it is more consistent.
 If you’re using a rough, chunky sea salt, it will taste crunchy.
 Rough sea salt is better used as a finishing salt, like sprinkling over a salad or vegetables.

 Fine sea salt can be used as a kosher salt substitute, because it is not iodized.
 However, you’ll need to consult the conversion chart below for the amount to use.